Datavisualiatie-UGent/project-dv24-4/README.md

 # Building

-To build our visualisations as sa static website, run the following commands. on windows:
+To build our visualisations as a static website, run the following commands. on windows:
 ```
 node docs/data/allFilteredData.js